Nehal409/Event-Management-Website/Readme.md

 #### backend

 1. Install the required packages by running npm install in the backend's root folder.
 2. Ensure that XAMPP server is running before starting the backend server.
 3. Import the "event-db.sql" file located in the project root folder to your localhost.
 First, create a database with the name "event-db" and then import the SQL file into that database.
 4. To start the server, run npm run start:dev in the backend's root folder (e.g. /workspace/Event-Management-Website/backend).

 #### Create Migrations

 1. Navigate to the root folder of the backend by typing 'cd backend/' in the command prompt.
-2. Execute the command 'npm run migration:generate <migration-name>' to generate a migration file.
+2. Execute the command 'npm run migration:generate MigrationName' to generate a migration file.
 3. The migration file will be created, and you need to copy it to the migration folder inside the db folder.
 4. Run the command 'npm run migration:run' to run the migration.
 5. Copy the seeds file into the migration folder and run 'npm run migration:run' again.